 Description

-Two dwellings constructed in the C18, with ground floor converted into four retail units in the C20.
+51-53 Stodman Street consists of two dwellings built in the 18th century, with the ground floor converted into four retail units in the 20th century.

-MATERIALS: constructed of brick with timber shopfronts and sash windows under a clay pantile roof.
+The buildings are made of brick and feature timber shopfronts and sash windows beneath a clay pantile roof.
+They have a linear layout, with the main facade facing northeast.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.